 Winemaker Notes A wine of great energy, length, and finesse, 2018 Cabernet Sauvignon opens with floral notes, cedar and pencil shavings followed by ripe blackberry, cassis and red currant jam.
-Fresh and focused with pleasing acid and tannin structure building tension along the palate to the lingering finish.
+A fresh and focused wine with pleasing acid and tannin structure building tension along the palate to a lingering finish.

 Vintage Notes The 2018 growing season in Napa Valley was marked by cool, mild weather.
 The cooler than normal spring delayed budbreak, bloom and veraison by two weeks compared to the previous several years.
 The mild weather pattern in August and September allowed for an extended hang time during harvest allowing exceptional and complex flavor development and overall fruit quality for the vintage.

-Blend and Grape Sources 97% Cabernet Sauvignon, 2% Cabernet Franc and 1% Malbec from 84% estate and 16% grower vineyards in St. Helena, south Napa Valley, Oak Knoll District and the Stags Leap District of Napa Valley.
+Blend and Grape Sources 97% Cabernet Sauvignon, 2% Cabernet Franc and 1% Malbec from select Napa Valley vineyards in St. Helena, south Napa Valley, Oak Knoll District and the Stags Leap District of Napa Valley.

 Appellation Napa Valley